-Roller bladesBecause of safety concerns, students are requested to leave roller blades, skateboards,andand scooters at home.
-If they are a necessary part of transportation, helmets are to be used for protection.

-If brought to school, these items need to be checked in at the front office, except for special event days.
+Rollerblades and skateboards Because of safety concerns, students are requested to leave rollerblades, skateboards, and scooters at home.
+If they are a necessary part of transportation, helmets are to be used for protection. shared out us If brought to school, these items need to be checked in at the front office, except for special event days.
 These items are not allowed to be used on the school grounds during school hours.